 Since the size of the roof slope will affect the time and labor needed to replace a roof, it will also affect the cost.
-A few broken or broken shingles or shingles caused by a storm or a tree branch are an easy and affordable solution, and repairing roof leaks right away will protect the rest of the roof and extend its life.
+A few broken or broken shingles or shingles caused by a storm or a tree branch are easy and affordable solutions, and repairing roof leaks right away will protect the rest of the roof and extend its life.
 The typical breakdown of roofing costs is 40% for materials and 60% for labor, although the roofing materials you choose can also affect labor costs.
 But to get the most out of your investment in metal roofs, I would recommend opting for a metal roof system with vertical stitching.

 And if you need more good news, you'll recoup some of the average cost of tearing out and replacing a roof when you sell your house.
 This information is useful when buying a home, so you can negotiate the price of the home based on the lifespan of the roof, but it is also useful for balancing higher costs with the life of the roof.
 However, if you don't have the funds to replace the entire roof, paying a little more per square foot to replace just the part you need can be a great option.
-This can be done with asphalt shingles and some types of metal roofs, as long as there is only one layer of roof.
+This can be done with asphalt shingles and some types of metal roofs, as long as there is only one layer of the roof.

 In that case, it's best to replace the entire roof, since an obviously patched roof can lower the selling price of the home if buyers see evidence of a leak or damage in one place.